 Pumpkins were always second on our harvest list during our day-long apple picking excursions.
 The back of the truck would be filled with every type of crinkled, wart-looking and funky colored heirloom pumpkins you can imagine.
 Again, our second weakness.
 Give us an empty truck bed and we’ll gladly fill it to the max with pumpkins.

 So it’s been a while since we’ve harvested apples and pumpkins up in Los Olivos.
 We miss it and swore that this year, we’d get back to our October tradition.
 Though we still have two more weeks to fulfill this obligation, we’ve slightly accomplished a little bit of pumpkin decorating thanks to Trader Joe’s.
 They’ve got some seriously beautiful pumpkins, both traditional and heirloom, for about $6 a pumpkin.
 Not a bad price for a quick Fall decorating session for the front of the garage.
 We ended up buying 5 huge pumpkins and feel so great that we’ve actually accomplished a bit of Fall decor for the house.
 Perfect time to make these pumpkin swirl brownies.

 In September we were on a brownie-making-kick.
 What started as a craving for brownies became an epic research and development week for homemade brownies.
 We were slightly obsessed with making a perfect batch of brownies that were both chewy AND fudgy, but with just enough variation for those to like their brownies more cake-y.

 Geez, you should have seen our kitchen.
-After eating all we could, we still couldn’t give away all the brownies fast enough.
-What we ended up making on the last day was this delicious pumpkin swirl brownie for the blog.
+After eating all we could, we still couldn’t give away all the pumpkin swirl brownies fast enough.
+What we ended up making on the last day was this delicious pumpkin swirl brownies for the blog.
 We’ve been slow in getting to our regular recipe blogging regime and wanted to be good bloggers and catch up to some seasonal sweets.
 What we ended up with were multiple batches of these awesome pumpkin swirl brownies that’s perfect for all the big and little kids in your family.

 And guess what?
 These brownies aren’t just for Fall.
 You can easily whip up a batch without the pumpkin swirl and you’ll have a go-to brownie recipe for all occasions.